 Local and regional governments at COP23

-The Cities & Regions Pavilion is the homebase for local and regional governments, offering a space for constant exchanges, meetings and partnership building throughout the full two weeks of the COP.
+The Cities & Region Pavilion is the home base for local and regional governments at COP.
+With a diverse program throughout the full two weeks, the Pavilion offers a space for events, exchanges, meetings and partnership building.